cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-22-how-to-give-a-great-technical-presentation.md

 published: false
 ---

-Public speaking has never being my thing.
+Public speaking has never being easy for me.
-When I was a child, I remember feeling afraid of standing out from the rest.
+When being a child, I was cautious of not standing out from the rest.[^1] Today, I have understood that there is not way to avoid going public when pursuing professional excellence.
-Showcasing myself publicly was like a nightmare, maybe due to the fear of feeling ridiculous.
-With the time, I have understood that talent and hard work doesn't really matter if you can't present your work professionally.
+Talent and hard work doesn't really matter if I can't package and present my work to the masses.
-So there is actually no option for professionals, it's the job market, and there's nothing we can do to change it.
-This is a pesky initiation rite that never ends, starting from the education system, and then during [hiring interviews](../blog/securing-a-permanent-job-in-sweden-before-completing-my-phd.html#interviews), and going all the way to the granddaddy of them all, the PhD defense.
-I kid you not, my early days as a presenter at KTH were a disaster movie in the making.
-Shaky voice?
-Check.
-Incoherent ramblings?
-Double check.
-But hey, you live and learn, right?
-After five years of enduring all sorts of presentations, good, bad, and downright ugly, I've picked up a trick or two.
-Sure, I've bombed more presentations than I'd care to admit, but that's just given me a front-row seat to the dos and don'ts of the presenting world.
-And let me tell you, I've got stories that could make seasoned professionals squirm!
-So, pull up a chair, grab some popcorn, and let's dive into this crash course on nailing your next big presentation.
-After all, if I could do it, so can you!

-TODO: Add links to [my PhD thesis defense](https://youtu.be/Ub684G_aM5Q) and to my talks.
+I recently did [my PhD thesis defense](https://youtu.be/Ub684G_aM5Q) at KTH (it went well, if you ask me), and want to take the change to reflect on what I've learnt during these years about technical presentations.
+The last five years enduring all sorts of presentations made me going from shaky voice and incoherent ramblings, to the point in which I sort of feel confident at public speaking.
+So, in this article, I'll tell you about the tricks I've learnt.
+If you follow all these tips, no doubts you'll be able to nailing your next technical presentation.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-03-22/circus.jpg alt:"TODO" %}